JCool221/portfolio2.0/README.md

 <a name="Usage"></a>
 ## Usage

 There are several pages.
-You can contact me from the email block (hey central grading, it kinda works, give it a try) the links form my social media stick to the bottom of the page.
+You can contact me from the email block the links form my social media stick to the bottom of the page.

 ![Screenshot](https://github.com/JCool221/portfolio2.0/blob/main/jcool221.github.io_portfolio2.0_.png)